django/dsf-working-groups/active/ai.md

 - Supporting AI adoption by Django users to create AI/ML products
 - Improvements to AI coding capabilities for developers
-- Considering how AI tools can be used for Django core
+- Considering how AI tools can be used for Django core and in the Django ecosystem

 We encourage experimentation, and responsible use of AI (ethics, safety features, guardrails, carbon footprint).